ioccc-src/winner/1993/lmfjyh/README.md

-Most Versatile Source:
+# Most Versatile Source:

 	Jyrki Holopainen
 	Oy LM Ericsson Ab
 	SF-02420 Jorvas
 	Finland

-Judges' comments:

-    To use:
+## To build:

-	make lmfjyh
+        make all

+	NOTE: This entry may not compile when using modern compilers.

+### To run

 	./lmfjyh

+## Judges' comments

     See the makefile for details.